fast-af/di-reference-implementation/README.md

 ### 3. Start Application

+NOTE: Make sure you have opened the Docker Desktop app at least once

 1. Open a terminal window and run `docker-compose up`

 Your logs should look something like this:

 ![](docs/images/docker-compose-startup-logs.png)

-Make sure that the log for localtunnel that says `your url is: https://direferenceimplementation2.loca.lt` matches the url you put in the Rest API URL while onboarding.
+Make sure that the log for localtunnel that says `your url is: https://acmesportsgoods.loca.lt` matches the url you put in the Rest API URL while onboarding.
 If it does not match please navigate to [step 1](#1-setup-env-file) to review how it's done.

 ### 4. Setup Fast Test Suite CLI